 Because of that, it was easy to brand on the internet as a writer, without much competition from more normal or mainstream names.
 When you Googled “Michelle Devon” almost all the results somehow pertained to me.
 Occasionally, I’d get a basketball game score where someone was named Michelle and someone was named Devon, but they were usually both first names.
 Rarely, I’d get something for an educational something or another, again with the first name Michelle and first name Devon.
 One time, and it was only one time, I got a police blotter indicating a Michelle Devon had a warrant out for her arrest.
 I spent a good fifteen minutes trying to research why I would have a warrant out for my arrest and ensuring it wasn’t me, before I remembered, at that time, Michelle Devon wasn’t my legal name.
 Couldn’t be me!
 Ha!

 But recently, there is a shyster in England named Michelle Devon… she apparently is about 10-15 years older than me, has blonde hair (though I swear from what I’ve seen, that’s not the natural hair color) and she works as a psychic medium.
+She does a letter mailing campaign for ‘blessings’ in exchange for money too.
 She also is apparently well known for stealing money from people with fake lottery or fake check scams.
 Then, when these people realize the scam, they go and search the internet to find her.
 Only because of all my ‘branding’, they instead find me.

-It makes for some interesting email conversations and some interesting comments that are left on my blog (I don’t approve them – no sense making these people feel more foolish than they already are).
+It makes for some interesting email conversations and some interesting comments that are left on my blog and Facebook account (I don’t approve them to protect anonymity).
 The problem I have with this isn’t that these people got scammed.
-I understand that they are upset and hurt and disillusioned, but several of these people met with this person in person, and clearly they can see my pictures, see where I’m from, see my age – I’m in the US, she’s in England.
+I understand that they are upset and hurt and disillusioned, but several of these people have seen this person or met with her in person, and clearly they can see my pictures, see where I’m from, see my age – I’m in the US, she’s in England.
 I’m a good 10-15 years younger and it shows, and I have red hair and has fake blonde hair.
 She’s much shorter than I am (though I admit that’s hard to tell on the pictures) and did I mention I’m very clearly in the US?
 Texas, to be exact, and it’s not like I haven’t been quite proud of that.
 Even have the Texas Lone Star flag on my company page!